fabiangreffrath/woof/README.md

  * The "HI_START"/"HI_END" namespace has been introduced to avoid conflicts with high-resolution textures (e.g. Hell Ground, since Woof!
 4.0.0).
  * Support for 16-bit WAV sound lumps has been added (since Woof!
 4.0.0).
  * Support for the "MUSINFO" lump has been added (since Woof!
 4.0.0, fixed in Woof!
 4.0.1).
- * Support for the "UMAPINFO" lump has been added, compliant to Rev 1.6 of the spec (since Woof!
+ * Support for the "UMAPINFO" lump has been added, compliant to Rev 2.0 of the spec (since Woof!
+6.0.0, Rev 1.2 since Woof!
 5.0.0).
+Additionally, the UMAPINFO demo extension has been implemented (since Woof!
+6.0.0).
  * Extended HELP screens have been fixed and HELP screens are now loaded from PWADs, if available (since Woof!
 5.1.0).
+ * UMAPINFO lumps for MASTERLEVELS.WAD, NERVE.WAD, E1M4B.WAD and E1M8B.WAD have been added which are meant to be autoloaded with the corresponding PWAD and change map title, level transitions, par times, music and skies accordingly (since Woof!
+6.0.0).

 ## Known issues

- * Savegames stored by a 64-bit executable cannot be restored by a 32-bit executable.
-This is because raw struct data is stored in savegames, and these structs contain pointers, and pointers have different sizes on 32-bit and 64-bit architectures.
- * For the same reasons outlined above, savegame compatibility across different versions cannot always be maintained (e.g. Woof!
-4.0.0 and earlier)
+ * Savegame compatibility across different platforms and releases has only been added in Woof!
+6.0.0.
+This version is able to read (but not save) savegames from the previous version and even MBF.exe, but may be incompatible with intermediate Woof! releases.
  * IWAD files of Doom version 1.1 and earlier are not supported anymore, as they are missing lumps that are not embedded into the executable anymore (full support for Doom 1.2 since Woof!
 1.2.0).

 # Download